Hemit99123/Mail0/README.md

 # Mail0.io 🚀

-An Open-Source Gmail Alternative for the Future of Email
+An open-source Gmail Alternative for the Future of Email

 ## What is Mail0.io?